mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 **Should respond with: curl: (52) Empty reply from server**

 The Nginx Ultimate Bot Blocker is now WORKING and PROTECTING your web sites !!!

+:exclamation:
+**substitute http://yourdomain.com in the examples below with your own REAL domain name**

 ************************************************
 <img src="https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/.assets/step-11.png"/>